The tax year ends 5 April: make the most of your ISA allowance

 Source: Lipper, using Moneyfacts and MSCI.
 Remember past performance is not a reliable guide to future performance.

-The deadline is approaching – don’t lose this year’s tax-free allowance.
+Act now – don’t lose this year’s tax-free allowance.

 Any questions?